Teaching exam prep

 Use answer-by-answer rationales to learn why the correct option wins and why weaker distractors fail in Teaching exam situations.

-Review two real-world analogies after each question so reading analysis and math reasoning feel easier to recognize under pressure.
+Review 3 real-world analogies, topic article cards, and source checks after each question so reading analysis and math reasoning feel easier to recognize under pressure.

 Build timing, confidence, and recall with scenario-based practice that feels closer to the real NES Elementary Education Subtest II than a generic flashcard dump.